djwf/OpenSMTPD-deb/README.md

 # OpenSMTPD-deb

-Automatically build OpenSMTPD debian packages.
+Automatically build an OpenSMTPD debian package.

 ## Usage

-Install OpenSMTPD-deb, then clone OpenSMTPD git repository.
+Install OpenSMTPD-deb, then clone the OpenSMTPD git repository.

     git clone -b portable git://github.com/OpenSMTPD/OpenSMTPD.git OpenSMTPD

-Add a cron job to run create-opensmtpd-deb.sh as your desired interval, here 15 minutes is used.
+Add a cron job to run create-opensmtpd-deb.sh at your desired interval, here 15 minutes is used.
 Note that this can be done as a normal user.

     */15 * * * * /usr/local/bin/create-opensmtpd-deb.sh